 Political Science 343 is accepted as credit for a History major.
+Offered every fall semester.

 POS 348.
 International Law and Organization.
 (3)

 The development of international law and organizations and their impact on contemporary world politics.
 Offered at departmental discretion.